Trainee Automotive Mechanic / Service Technician – Manchester

 • Pass the mid‑point & end‑point programme assessments in order to graduate from the programme

-During the programme you’ll also learn technical modules such as: Chassis, Body, Glazing, Electrical, Infotainment, Driver Assistance Systems, Drivetrain, Thermal Systems, Vehicle inspection and Service.
-As part of our enrichment weeks you’ll have the chance to experience other key Tesla functions across the business.
+Whilst this format may be subject to change dependent on business needs, you can expect to learn technical modules such as: Chassis, Body, Glazing, Electrical, Infotainment, Driver Assistance Systems, Drivetrain, Thermal Systems, Vehicle inspection and Service.
+As part of our dedicated ‘enrichment weeks’ you’ll also have the chance to experience some of our other key Tesla functions across the business; these opportunities are designed to broaden your skillset & experience even further beyond the core programme.

 What You’ll Bring

-• Holding a Full UK or EU Driving Licence for at least 1 year by the start date
+• Holding a Full UK or EU Driving Licence for at least 1 year by the time of start date

-• Eager to embrace a fast-paced hands-on training programme with enthusiasm
+• Eager to embrace a fast‑paced hands‑on training programme with unyielding enthusiasm

 • Excellent written and verbal communication skills